storj/storj/cmd/gw/README.md

 # Gateway

-Documentation for developing and building the gateway service
+Documentation for developing and building the uplink service

 Usage: